 Maryland Terrapins Logo

-In 2012, the anthropomorphic animal disappeared, replaced by a large “M.” It is also raspberry, like in the previous version, but now it has a brighter shade.
+In 2012, the anthropomorphic animal disappeared, replaced by a large “M.” It is also raspberry-colored, like in the previous version, but now in a brighter shade.
 She also has two contours: yellow (internal) and black (external).
 On both sides, the “M” is decorated with symmetrical triangular serifs, depicted in pairs above and below.

 Beneath the letter is a long horizontal stripe in the colors of the Maryland state flag.
 It is divided into three parts.
-On the left and right are patterns of black and gold polygons.
-They are separated by red and white ornament.
+On the left and right are black-and-gold polygon patterns.
+A red-and-white ornament separates them.

 Font and Colors